ludlovian/sqlite/README.md

 For `UPDATE`s, the `before` column will hold all the columns in the primary key.
 Plus the before version of any other columns that have changed.
 The updated values of those columns are in the `after` column.

+Any columns in `exclude` will not be included in the JSON objects

 ### createProcedure(name, [args], sql)